 OneCard I.D. cards may be obtained from the Office of Public Safety at any time, upon satisfactory proof of identification.

-The Office of Community Living is responsible for the issuance of all keys to residential areas.
+The Office of Residential Life is responsible for the issuance of all keys to residential areas.

-Keys may be obtained from the Office of Community Living on Mondays through Fridays, 9:00 am to noon and 1:00 pm to 4:00 pm.
+Keys may be obtained from the Office of Residential Life on Mondays through Fridays, 9:00 am to noon and 1:00 pm to 4:00 pm.
 If a key needs to be duplicated, up to three working days will be needed.

 Facilities Management Services is responsible for the issuance of all keys to administrative or academic areas, and for determining any fees or expenses relating to their replacements.
 Keys may be obtained from FMS Mondays through Fridays, 9:00 am to noon and 1:00 pm to 4:00 pm.
 If a key needs to be replaced, up to three working days will be needed.